 If an employee leaves employment before meeting the vesting requirements, accumulated employee contributions and interest are refunded.
-Interest on employee contributions is credited at 4% per year.
+Effective July 1, 2016, the contributions are credited at 120% of the Federal Mid-Term rate as of July.
 The Town is required to contribute the remaining actuarially determined amount necessary to provide the benefits for its employees.
-The Town's current contribution percentage is 35.6% of covered payroll.
-The annual required contribution for the current year was determined as part of the PERS actuarial valuation dated July 1, 2017.
+The Town's current contribution percentage is 40.47% of covered payroll.
+The annual required contribution for the current year was determined as part of the PERS actuarial valuation dated July 1, 2018.